OCA/event/training/README.rst

   be delivered
 - *Diploma / Certificate Delivery Receipt*, to prove the diploma or certificate was delivered to the attendee.
-- *Training Materials Delivery Receipt*, to prove the materials were delivered to the attendee.
+- *Training Products Delivery Receipt*, to prove the products were delivered to the attendee.

-  You might want to check the box *Materials delivered* in the registration form when any attendee signs this report.
+  You might want to check the box *Products delivered* in the registration form when any attendee signs this report.

 Partner views